A Montessori preschool experience,

 The main premises of Montessori education are:

-• The most critical years of a child’s growth are the first six years of life when their unconscious learning comes to a conscious level.
+• The most critical years of a child’s growth are the first six years when their unconscious learning comes to a conscious level.

 The Whole Child Approach: The primary goal of a Montessori program is to help the children reach their full potential in all areas of life.
 Activities promote the development of social skills, emotional growth, physical coordination, and mental preparation.